Diagnostic Musculoskeletal Ultrasound

 The Difference in Musculoskeletal Diagnostic Ultrasound Imaging

-What makes Musculoskeletal Diagnostic Ultrasound unique is its ability to evaluate a patient in real-time.
+What makes musculoskeletal diagnostic ultrasound unique is its ability to evaluate a patient in real-time.
 Unlike an x-ray or MRI where you are stationary while being evaluated, diagnostic ultrasound allows for movement.
 This means you can see your tissues move.
 This allows for incredible imaging of damaged or partially torn tissues, especially when the tissues are placed under load or are stretched.

-Instead of examining still images to make a diagnosis, the team at Elite Chiropractic and Sport can watch your muscles, nerves and more move in real-time to understand what is causing pain and under what duress the pain is triggered.
+Instead of examining still images to make a diagnosis, the team at Elite Chiropractic and Sport can watch your muscles, nerves, and more move in real-time to understand what is causing pain and under what duress the pain is triggered.
 This will allow everyone to have a more complete set of knowledge to proceed in creating an effective treatment plan.

-Musculoskeletal Diagnostic Ultrasound
+How does Musculoskeletal Ultrasound Works?

 A Musculoskeletal Diagnostic Ultrasound is a non-invasive test, and has the benefit of not utilizing radiation, as x-rays do.
 Musculoskeletal Diagnostic Ultrasound utilizes high-frequency sound waves that are emitted from the probe that then bounce back, telling the computer how to form the image.